 We are a commercial real estate ("CRE") credit real estate investment trust ("REIT") focused on originating, acquiring, financing and managing a diversified portfolio consisting primarily of CRE debt investments and net leased properties predominantly in the United States.
-CRE debt investments primarily consist of first mortgage loans, which we expect to be our primary investment strategy.
+CRE debt investments primarily consist of first mortgage loans, which is our primary investment strategy.
 Additionally, we may also selectively originate mezzanine loans and preferred equity investments, which may include profit participations.
 The mezzanine loans and preferred equity investments may be in conjunction with our origination of corresponding first mortgages on the same properties.
 Net leased properties consist of CRE properties with long-term leases to tenants on a net-lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance capital expenditures and real estate taxes.
 We will continue to target net leased equity investments on a selective basis.
-Additionally, we hold investments in CRE debt securities consisting of commercial mortgage-backed securities ("CMBS") that are "B-pieces" of a CMBS securitization pool which are subject to risk retention provisions through June 2022.
+Additionally, we hold investments in CRE debt securities consisting of commercial mortgage-backed securities ("CMBS") that are "B-pieces" of a CMBS securitization pool.

 We were organized in the state of Maryland on August 23, 2017 and maintain key offices in New York, New York and Los Angeles, California.
 We elected to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, beginning with our taxable year ended December 31, 2018.
 We conduct all our activities and hold substantially all our assets and liabilities through our operating subsidiary, BrightSpire Capital Operating Company, LLC (the "OP").
 At March 31, 2022, we owned 97.7% of the OP, as its sole managing member.
-The remaining 2.3% is owned as noncontrolling interests.
+The remaining 2.3% was owned as noncontrolling interest.
+During the three months ended June 30, 2022, we redeemed the 2.3% outstanding membership units in the OP for \$25.4 million.
+Following this redemption, there were no noncontrolling interests in the OP.